The Lord King in Moses' Final Blessing

-1 This is the blessing with which Moses the man of God blessed the children of Israel before his death.
+1 This is the blessing that Moses the man of God pronounced upon the Israelites before his death.

-5 He was king in Jeshurun, when the heads of the people were gathered, all the tribes of Israel together.
+5 So the LORD became King in Jeshurun when the leaders of the people gathered, when the tribes of Israel came together.

 Before Moses blesses the tribes, he anchors every tribal blessing in the LORD's revelation, covenant love, received instruction, and royal authority over His gathered people.